Journal Policies

 Special Issues

-ILR invites annually proposals for Special Issues that make a contribution to research in a specific area that falls within the aims and scope of the journal.
-Special issues are ideally placed to review critically a well-defined topic, address previously neglected aspects of that topic, propose and develop new conceptual and methodological approaches, discuss different perspectives and provide a basis for new lines of research.
+Each year, the ILR invites proposals for Special Issues that make a contribution to research in a specific area that falls within the aims and scope of the journal.
+Issues are ideally placed to review critically a well-defined topic, address previously neglected aspects of that topic, propose and develop new conceptual and methodological approaches, discuss different perspectives and provide a basis for new lines of research.

-ILR encourages special issues of research papers using a variety of methods and approaches that have a broad, international appeal both for authors and readers.
-The journal expects all special issues to include a diversity of voices and perspectives.
+The ILR encourages Special Issues of research papers using a variety of methods and approaches that have a broad, international appeal both for authors and readers.
+The journal expects all Special Issues to include a diversity of voices and perspectives.

 To submit a proposal, guest editors should fill in a Special Issue proposal form, which includes the following information: